 He built (pagan) altars in the house of the LORD, of which the LORD had said, “In Jerusalem I will put My name.”
 For he built altars for all the host of heaven in the two courts of the house of the LORD.

 He made his son pass through the fire (he burned his sons alive as offerings to pagan gods), practiced witchcraft and used divination, and dealt with mediums and spiritists.
 He did much evil in the sight of the LORD provoking Him to anger.

 Then he set the carved image of Asherah that he had made, in the house of which the LORD said to David and to his son Solomon, "In this house and in Jerusalem, which I have chosen from all the tribes of Israel, I will put My name forever.

-Manasseh was one of the most evil people who has ever lived on planet earth.
-Look at how the Bible summarizes his behavior in verse 16:
+Manasseh was one of the most evil people whom has ever lived on planet earth.
+And here is the Bible summarizes his behavior in verse 16:

 Moreover, Manasseh shed very much innocent blood until he had filled Jerusalem from one end to another; besides his sin with which he made Judah sin, in doing evil in the sight of the LORD.